marcelo-ferreira8/country-info-app/README.md

 # Full Stack Country Information Application
-This is a study project developed with Next.js (for the frontend), Express (for the backend), and TypeScript.
+This is a development challenge from DevelopsToday developed with Next.js (for the frontend), Express (for the backend), and TypeScript.
 The application allows users to view country information such as population and neighboring countries, using external APIs.

 Features
 List Available Countries: Endpoint to list available countries.